mtgjson/mtgjson-website/docs/changelog/documentation/README.md

 ---

 # MTGJSON Documentation Changelog
-The following is the MTGJSON Documentation/Website Changelog.
+The following is the MTGJSON Documentation/Website Changelog that provides updates to the website that are in part or separated from the MTGJSON Application.
 Some parts may be updated for clarity or corrections at any point.

 ## 2.2.0
 Release Date: 2021-02-03